muzzii255/geoWageGap/problems_upwork_code.md

 ### Some meta-questions

 - How do you debug without getting flagged by the website?
 I tried to debug the url scrapper, but then UpWork warned my account for frequent login.
+Ans: i use chrome profiles which i added in the code line 41 and 42, just paste username of your device on line 41 and pause the script when it login to the account
+    after that save credentials and press remember me for next time. in this way when you run the scraper again the account will be logged in automatically chrome profile saves the login,cookies

 - How do you view the structure of the true (decoded) Javascript code that contains the worker info?
+Ans: i use builtin json parser of vscode to read raw data, i am specialized in json so its easy for me to read raw data

 - Does rotating IP on server makes the account vulnerable because of changing IP address?
+Ans: no rotating ip doesnt makes the account vulnerable because mostly users use vpns and all websites allow connecting via vpn so its not an issue

 ### primary change, "recent task section":